California SB9 local guide

 Can hillside or fire-zone properties use SB9?

 Those conditions can create serious feasibility and permitting issues.
-They do not automatically answer every case, but hillside, slope, fire access, grading, drainage, and utility conditions should be reviewed before assuming SB9 is realistic.
+They do not automatically answer every case, but hillside, slope, fire access, grading, drainage, utility conditions, and current fire-area emergency orders should be reviewed before assuming SB9 is realistic.

 What should I do before applying?

 Start with a feasibility review.
-Riechers should check ZIMAS, zoning, overlays, access, utilities, easements, existing structures, drainage, and likely project value before the owner spends money on a full application path.
+The property should be checked for ZIMAS data, zoning, overlays, access, utilities, easements, existing structures, drainage, and likely project fit before the owner spends money on a full application path.

 Official Sources